 Each year, Center for Hospice Care and the Hospice Foundation honor a deserving recipient with our Helping Hands Award.
-For our 35th year, we are thrilled to announce that our Helping Hands Award recipient is Catherine Hiler – a true community servant and stalwart supporter of Center for Hospice Care and the Hospice Foundation.
+For our 35th year, we are thrilled to announce that our Helping Hands Award recipient is Catherine Hiler – a true community servant and ardent supporter of Center for Hospice Care and the Hospice Foundation.

 Please join us on Wednesday, May 1, 2019 at 6:00pm at the Hilton Garden Inn – Gillespie Center in South Bend as we honor Catherine Hiler during our annual Helping Hands Award Dinner.